bootstrapworld/curriculum/lessons/Data-Science/contracts-tables-displays/langs/en-us/slides.md

 - What do you Wonder?

 <!--
-If this is the first time your students are seeing a table in @starter-file{editor}, you may also want to acknowledge line 7 of the Definitions area, where `animals-table` is defined along with the names of the 8 columns.
+If this is the first time your students are seeing a table in @starter-file{editor}, you may also want to acknowledge line 7 of the Definitions Area, where `animals-table` is defined along with the names of the 8 columns.
 -->

 ---